 But why do we have to have them at all?
 More and more voices are starting to call for scrapping exams for 16-year-olds entirely.

 Examinations at 16 were designed for a time when many left school at 16.
-Now that the law has been changed to make education compulsory until 18 there is no reason for such high stakes testing just two years before students leave.
+Now that the law has been changed to make education compulsory until 18 there is less reason for such high stakes testing just two years before students leave.